D.C. Tries Cash as a Motivator In SchoolInitiative Is Aimed At Middle Grades

 "The numbers of students in these schools that have signed up to take AP classes has more than doubled," Nichols said.
 "In the small rural schools, it has tripled."

 The District's incentive program is in line with Rhee's efforts to break new ground with her approach to urban school reform.
 She garnered national attention with her contract proposal that offers teachers salaries well above $100,000 in exchange for relinquishing tenure and seniority rights.
-She is scheduled to speak on an education panel at the
+She is scheduled to speak on an education panel at the Democratic National Convention in Denver next week.

 Staff researcher Meg Smith contributed to this report.